 - Internal disks are offline.
 To ensure data isn't accidentally disclosed, internal hard disks on the host computer are offline by default when booted into a Windows To Go workspace.
-Similarly if a Windows To Go drive is inserted into a running system, the Windows To Go drive will not be listed in Windows Explorer.
+Similarly if a Windows To Go drive is inserted into a running system, the Windows To Go drive won't be listed in Windows Explorer.

 - Trusted Platform Module (TPM) is not used.
-When using BitLocker Drive Encryption a pre-operating system boot password will be used for security rather than the TPM since the TPM is tied to a specific computer and Windows To Go drives will move between computers.
+When using BitLocker Drive Encryption, a pre-operating system boot password will be used for security rather than the TPM since the TPM is tied to a specific computer and Windows To Go drives will move between computers.

 - Hibernate is disabled by default.
 To ensure that the Windows To Go workspace is able to move between computers easily, hibernation is disabled by default.
 Hibernation can be re-enabled by using Group Policy settings.

 - Windows Recovery Environment is not available.
 In the rare case that you need to recover your Windows To Go drive, you should re-image it with a fresh image of Windows.